Statistics (YTD)

 Applying this definition to our asset in some examples:

-• Looking at the average time in days below previous high water mark of 92 days in the last 5 years of Dow 30 Strategy balanced, we see it is relatively lower, thus better in comparison to the benchmark SPY (123 days)
+• Looking at average days below previous high in of 130 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (176 days).

 Performance (YTD)